Elements of Fitness – A Mother's Memoir

 Someday I hope to run a marathon.

 Someday I hope to write a book. . . and then actually publish it.
-(I’ve started writing several but haven’t finished one yet to be published)
+(I’ve started writing several but haven’t finished one to be published)

 I love learning new things.